Embedding Redux into Your Theme or Plugin

 # Step 1: Get the Source

 There are a variety of methods in which to acquire the Redux Framework source code.
 Please refer to the Basics: Installing guide.
 Once you've acquired the source, only the redux-core folder matters (Note: in 3.x, this folder was called ReduxCore, but has been re-named to conform with WordPress naming standards.)
 You can rename it to anything you prefer.
-It’s important to choose a name for the folder in which Redux will be contained now, as it will be difficult to change the name later.
+It’s important to choose a name for the folder in which Redux will be contained now, as it will be challenging to change the name later.
 Redux may be placed into any directory or in any path (such as ~/admin or ~/framework).

 if ( !class_exists( 'ReduxFramework' ) && file_exists( dirname( __FILE__ ) . '/ReduxFramework/redux-core/framework.php' ) ) {